ronakg/awesome-flickr-gallery-plugin/README.txt

 [Discussions | RonakG.com](http://www.ronakg.com/discussions/)

 == Upgrade Notice ==

+= 3.2.9 =
+[Enhancement] Description of the photos visible during slideshow with Highslide option [Enhancement] View on Flickr link added to slideshow [Bug Fix] PHP Warning comes when there are no photosets, groups or galleries associated with the account [Bug Fix] Photo title gets truncated when an apostrophe is present

 = 3.2.8 =
 [Update] Update image resizing script to the latest version with many bug fixes